EasyPost/easy-ui/.changeset/curly-poems-attend.md

 "@easypost/easy-ui": patch
 ---

-Include README and CHANGELOG in distribution
+Use older build target in publishing process, reorganize chunks, and include README and CHANGELOG for distribution